 Training your dogs every day can help them establish desirable behavior and remember these things.

-Provide positive reinforcements.
+Provide positive reinforcement.

 Giving your puppies a reward or other training treats for doing something good is also a good reinforcement to minimize behavioral problems.